 signers of the address deign to read this, they will feel that I have not slighted that which their heart put forward to Christians.

-V. The Constitution of the Evangelical Church of Geneva, laying down something precise, will give me an evident opportunity for presenting my thoughts upon these things.
+5. The Constitution of the Evangelical Church of Geneva, laying down something precise, will give me an evident opportunity for presenting my thoughts upon these things.
 This constitution, having, besides, the pretension to unite the Christians of this city, and claiming rights over our consciences, demands some observations.
-This pretension is not expressed, and could not be, in the letter itself of the constitution; but it is in the writings of those who are occupied with it&#8212;writings which accuse of schism those who do not join this new church.
+This pretension is not expressed, and could not be, in the letter itself of the constitution; but it is in the writings of those who are occupied with it-writings which accuse of schism those who do not join this new church.

 I appeal, nevertheless, to all my brethren.